-- (c) Distributor is liable for all transit costs associated with return and Company is liable for all transit costs associated with replacement of non-conforming Solution. - (d) If modification or replacement is not reasonably possible, then Company may elect to refund to Distributor an amount equal to the purchase price for the non-conforming Products, and such refund shall be Distributor's entire remedy.
-Any replacement Solution will be warranted for the remainder of the original warranty period.
-Company shall not be responsible for any labor costs or other costs Distributor incurs incident to the replacement of any non-conforming Solution. - (e) If Company determines that any returned Solution conformed to the warranty, Company will return the Solution to Distributor at Distributor's expense, freight collect, along with a written statement setting forth Company's conclusion that the returned Solution was not defective, and Distributor agrees to pay Company's reasonable cost of handling and testing the returned Solution. - (f) EXCEPT AS EXPRESSLY SET FORTH IN THIS ARTICLE VI, THE PRODUCTS ARE PROVIDED "ASIS" WITHOUT WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE AND AGAINST INFRINGEMENT.
+(c) Company is liable for all transit costs associated with replacement (freight/insurance/customs duty) of non-conforming Solution.
+Any replacement Solution will be warranted according to its new production date.
+If modification or replacement is not reasonably possible, then Company may elect to refund to Distributor an amount equal to the purchase price for the non-conforming Products.
+Company shall also be responsible for freight, insurance and customs duty costs Distributor incurs incident to the non-conforming Solution.

+(d) If Company determines that any returned Solution conformed to the warranty, Company will return the Solution to Distributor at Distributor's expense, freight collect, along with a written statement setting forth Company's conclusion that the returned Solution was not defective, and Distributor agrees to pay Company's reasonable cost of handling and testing the returned Solution.

+- (e) EXCEPT AS EXPRESSLY SET FORTH IN THIS ARTICLE VI, THE PRODUCTS ARE PROVIDED "ASIS" WITHOUT WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE AND AGAINST INFRINGEMENT.
 EXCEPT AS EXPRESSLY SET FORTH IN THIS ARTICLE VI, COMPANY DOES NOT WARRANT THAT THE PRODUCTS WILL MEET SPECIFIC REQUIREMENTS. - 6.2 Consequential Damages Waiver.
 IN NO EVENT WILL COMPANY BE LIABLE TO DISTRIBUTOR OR ITS CUSTOMERS FOR ANY INCIDENTAL, SPECIAL, CONSEQUENTIAL, PUNITIVE OR INDIRECT DAMAGES, INCLUDING BUT NOT LIMITED TO ANY LOST PROFITS OR LOST SAVINGS ARISING OUT OF THE USE OR INABILITY TO USE THE PRODUCTS OR OTHERWISE ARISING OUT OF OR RELATED TO THIS AGREEMENT, EVEN IF COMPANY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES. - 6.3 Limitation of Liability.
 COMPANY'S AGGREGATE LIABILITY UNDER OR ARISING OUT OF THIS AGREEMENT FOR ANY CLAIM, WHETHER BASED ON CONTRACT, TORT OR OTHERWISE, SHALL BE LIMITED TO AN AMOUNT EQUAL TO THE AMOUNT PAID BY DISTRIBUTOR TO COMPANY UNDER THIS AGREEMENT FOR THE PRODUCTS THAT ARE THE SUBJECT OF THE LIABILITY IN THE SIX-MONTH PERIOD IMMEDIATELY PRECEDING THE DATE ON WHICH THE CLAIM AROSE.